How to Work With Fractions

 Fractions are a core building block of mathematics.
 Once you're comfortable with them, topics like percentages, ratios, equations and statistics all become easier.
 Use this fraction calculator as your "safety net": try the problem by hand first, then check your answer and study the steps if something doesn't match.

-When you’re ready to explore more, you can move on to tools like our Ratio Calculator, Proportion Calculator and Scientific Notation Calculator to level up your math skills even further.
+When you're ready to explore more, move on to tools like our Ratio Calculator, Proportion Calculator and Scientific Notation Calculator to level up your math skills even further.